vinaya » pli-tv-pvr » Parivāra

 Vatthuṁ saṅghapuggalañca,

-Subject, Sangha, and person,
+Object, Sangha, and person,

 sāvanaṁ akālena ca;

-Proclamation, and at the wrong time;
+Announcement, and at the wrong time;

 Atikhuddakā mahantā ca,

-Too small, and too large,
+Too small, and large,

 khaṇḍacchāyā nimittakā.

-Incomplete, shade, without zone markers.
+Incomplete, shadow, without zone markers.

 Bahinadī samudde ca,

-Outside, river, and in the ocean,
+Outside, river, and in an ocean,

 jātassare ca bhindati;

-And in a lake, crossing;
+And in a lake, merges;

 Ajjhottharati sīmāya,

-Encloses in a zone,
+It encloses a zone,

 catu pañca ca vaggikā.